-- At least one director must be appointed during the company formation process
+- You must appoint at least one director during the company formation process

 - Directors are normally shareholders in the same company

-- Companies can appoint as many directors as your like
+- You can appoint as many directors as your like

 - A company director can be a natural person (human) or a corporate body (another company).
 However, there must always be at least one natural director in office at all times

-- You do not have to live in the UK to be a director of a UK company
+- You do not have to be a UK citizen or resident to be the director of a UK company

 - Making decisions on behalf of the company and its members